The Procedure

 MSP vasectomy using the 'no-scalpel' technique

-Once the vas tube is lifted through the skin opening, it is divided and the prostatic end is sealed off using an instrument called a Hyfercator.
+A single small central scrotal incision is then made using a specialized pair of surgical forceps.
+The vas tube is then lifted through the skin opening, it is divided and the prostatic end is sealed off using an instrument called a Hyfrecator.
 You will not feel anything when this is done.
 This prevents the passage of sperm but does not change the amount of semen.
 The testicular end of the sheath is left open.
 The vas sheath is closed over the prostatic end of the vas to create a barrier between the two ends.
 This is called fascial interposition.
-No sutures are required to close the very small incsion.
+This is performed using a single dissolving internal suture.

 No-Needle, No-Scalpel Technique - Private vasectomy